boostorg/redis/README.md

 * Provides a way to limit how long the execution of a single request should last.
-* Alternatively, for a connection-wide timeout on requests set `aedis::connection::timeouts::ping_interval` to a proper value.
-This works because all requests use the same queue.
-This is also more efficient as only one timer will be used.
+* Alternatively, for a connection-wide timeout set `aedis::connection::timeouts::ping_interval` to a proper value.
+This will work because all requests use the same queue and is also more efficient as only one timer will be used.

 * The cancellation will be ignored if the request has already